 Pythagoras and the Neo-Pythagorean revival in the Talmudic Era

-Here’s what we know: Pythagoras (570-490 BCE) is the son of Greek nobility.
+Pythagoras (570-490 BCE) was the son of Greek nobility.
 Around 550 he travels around the Middle East and Mediterranean for twelve years.
 He travels to Egypt.
 On his way back, he stops at Mt.
 Carmel to visit Elijah’s cave for several weeks.
 He then journeys to Babylon at a time that would have coincided with the Jewish exile.
 Inspired the wisdom and mysticism of these other cultures, he returns to Greece and founds a mystic-scientific-communal brotherhood preaching asceticism, mystical number theory, the “divine” tetractys, and the transmigration of souls.

 Reality is ONLY that which can be measured and understood, delved by rational numbers.
 Our mastery of their secrets enable humans to become “gods.”

-He inspires Plato’s distinction between being and becoming: the notion that the universe is fixed and constant.
+He inspires Plato’s distinction between being and becoming: the notion that the universe is fixed and constant beneath its constant state of flux.

 In turn, he inspires Aristotle’s rational, orderly vision of cosmology: the universe can be arranged and ordered into a complete, coherent, unified system.
 It is governed by logic.
 Reason is the highest attribute of human nature.
 To be rational is also to be ethical and therefore, divine.